This post may include affiliate links; for details, see our disclosure policy.

 - Peel and thinly slice the beet.
 Thinly slice the red cabbage.

-- Make the dressing (below).
+- Make the Lemon Tahini Sauce.